 - energy policy and coordination of the preparation and implementation of the climate policy at national level

 - overall administrative steering of Centres for Economic Development, Transport and the Environment and

 As part of the Government, the ministry implements the Government Programme, drafts legislation, monitors and develops issues falling within its remit and steers the agencies in its administrative branch.

-The Ministry of Economic Affairs and Employment has three ministers: the Minister of Economic Affairs, the Minister of Employment and the Minister for Housing, Energy and the Environment.
+The Ministry of Economic Affairs and Employment has two ministers: the Minister of Economic Affairs and the Minister of Employment.